LunifyProject/onion-lunify-blockchain-explorer/README.md

 Proving transfer:

-We use recipient's address (i.e. not our address from which we sent xla to recipient).
+We use recipient's address (i.e. not our address from which we sent lfi to recipient).
 For the viewkey, we use `tx_private_key` (although the GET variable is still called `viewkey`) that we obtained by sending this txs.

 ```bash